-(Apple's high list prices did not confuse the engineers at the Small Company, they were well aware of the very modest incremental component cost over a Z-80 solution.
+(Apple's high list prices did not deceive the engineers at the Small Company, they were well aware of the very modest incremental component cost over a Z-80 solution.
 While Intel's extant 8086 CPU family would also support more memory than a Z-80, the Company was already highly experienced with the memory bank switching and code segmentation necessary to get around the Z80's 64KB limit, and had absolutely zero interest in jumping 'forward' to a 'solution' that still required all the same kind of software machinations in order to avoid the very same 64KB limit.
 Not Good Enough, and thank you for playing, Intel.
-Other reasonable candidates were offered by Zilog [Z8000, still with a marked 64KB odor] and National Semiconductor [16032, slow and buggy], but Motorola's offering was the most mature, and support software [OS, C compiler] was readily available, as were second sources of parts through Hitachi.
+Other reasonable candidates were offered by Zilog [Z8000, still with a marked 64KB odor] and National Semiconductor [16032, late, slow and buggy], but Motorola's offering was the most mature, and support software [OS, C compiler] was readily available, as were second sources of parts through Hitachi.
 Intel's own 386, their first product to actually compete effectively with the 68000, was just becoming a potential choice at this time, but it was new, expensive, and single-sourced, all of which removed it from consideration.)

 The subsequent releases of comparable low-cost Atari and Amiga systems hammered home the proof, and commercial releases of Unix-based systems using the same 68000 processor family showed just how capable these systems could be.
 All of a sudden the Company had a clear direction in which to go, one that would be a significant improvement over the Z-80 product line, both in customer perception and in ease of development.

 However, the first 68010-based next-generation systems the Company developed suffered from a lack of vision on the part of management.
-While the hardware was very good, as was the DNIX-based system software and the C compiler, the application layer software was very pedestrian, and was based around a VT220 non-graphics 24×80 terminal model that was barely even capable of supporting European languages.
+While the hardware was very good, as was the DNIX-based system software and the DIAB C compiler, the application layer software was very pedestrian, and was based around a VT220 non-graphics 24×80 terminal model that was barely even capable of supporting European languages.
 (It didn't, but could have easily enough.)
 No Arabic, no Hangul, and no graphics.

 (We're getting there, be patient!)

 The prototypes were slow.
-Orders (yes, more than one) of magnitude too slow.
+Orders of magnitude (yes, more than one) too slow.
 It was common during development to push some menu keys and then go to lunch.
 Once you came back it might be ready to look at to see if it had done the right thing, but lunchtime wasn't always long enough.
 The best engineers in the company were thrown at the problem, and told to 'optimize' it.
 They tried, and made some headway, but the starting point was so bad...
 The selected architecture was simply not practical on the platforms of the day.

 Management hired performance consultants to show the Company's engineers the errors of their ways.
 The consultants tested the new platform, its hardware and system software, and ranked it higher than anything else in its class they had ever seen.
 Their report basically said: "Listen to your people, they're very good."
 No matter, management had somehow hitched its wagon to this particular 'solution', and that was that.
 The deaf ears became hostile ears: The engineers were told that anybody who persisted in nay-saying had better just shut up and fix the problem, or else seek employment elsewhere.

 Of course, it was not just that management had chosen the wrong software architecture for the new product, if you don't make an occasional mistake you're not trying hard enough.
-The sin was that they were completely unwilling to admit that it had been a mistake, and do something else to fix it while it was still possible to do so.
+The sin was that they were completely unwilling to admit that it had been a mistake, and to do something else to fix the situation while it was still possible to do so.
 The engineers could not solve the architectural problem, and the managers would not budge on the architecture.
 The Company's entire future was tied to this one decision; the managers were betting the farm, but it wasn't actually their farm to bet.
 And the months, eventually years, rolled by...

 We needed something that looked better, a lot better, to draw attention away from the fact that applications on the new platform felt noticeably slower than on the old.
 We needed something that could better support languages, and facsimile graphics, than the terminal emulation or the old products.
 Emphasis on what you've gained compared to the old, not on what you've lost.